Goes with tea/coffee/wine/beer

 I have two older brothers, Stephen, seven years older, and Shaun, nine years older.
 They like cars.
 I don’t.
 They’ll probably come up a few more times before I finish writing this.

 My first memory is falling down the stairs at our house in Keilor at age two.
 There were sixteen carpeted stairs that ended with a tile floor that I ever-so skillfully smashed my face in to.
-In that moment, most of the tears in the universe flew out of my head, like a watery piñata.
+In that moment, like a watery piñata, most of the tears in the universe flew out of my head.
 Mum tried to placate me by giving me a box of Smarties.
 They were swiftly made airborne.
 The defiance felt nice.

 My third memory is, no… let’s move on.

 I hated school.
 I mean, I haaaaaaaaaated school, to the point that I hated it before I even got there.
-I had the shits for all of 1979 because I knew I was being shipped off to St Augustine’s penitentiary in 1980.
+I had the irrits for all of 1979 because I understood as clear as mud that I was being shipped off to St Augustine’s penitentiary in 1980.
 I cried on Day One, namely at the sight of a rare breed of penguin called nuns.

-Our first bit of homework was to colour in an outline of a mouse.
-I was outraged.
+Our first bit of homework was to colour-in an outline of a mouse.
+I was outraged at the indignity.
 I was already handy with paint, potatoes and butcher’s paper.
-The task was beneath me.
-Besides, I was 5 years old and my plate was full.
-I was busy having hourly asthma attacks and was on a first name basis with the ants in the backyard.
-Leaving them unsupervised all day would be, simply, irresponsible.
+And, at age 5, my plate was full with hourly asthma attacks and all range of responsibilities that came with being on a first name basis with the ants in the backyard.
+Plus, leaving them unsupervised all day would be, simply, irresponsible.

 I took a stand Day One, and at lunchtime I left the school grounds and walked the 2kms home.
-Like a homing pigeon with GPS driven by Corn Flakes, I knew the way.
-By the time I got home there were two police cars at the house.
+Like a Corn Flake-driven homing pigeon, my inner GPS knew the way.
+By the time I got home there were two policemen at the house.
 They seemed like nice fellas.

-As a kid I was shithouse at ALL sport, and I was picked last every time we played cricket at school.
+As a kid I was shite at ALL sport and was picked last EVERY TIME we played cricket at school.
 The repeated humiliation solidified in me a desperate need to be good at anything, like my brothers, who were handy with electronics, carpentry and cars.
 They could take two cars, strip them down and rebuild them into two other cars.
-All I could do to help was stand to the side and put coolant in a radiator, if I could locate the cap.
+All I could do to help was stand to the side and put coolant in the radiator, if I could locate the cap.

 Around the age of eight I took a deep interest in making model airplanes.
 I’d get up at 5am on weekend mornings and work on my latest piece.
-I loved the solitude and quiet of the early hours.
+Like an old man, I loved the solitude and quiet of the early hours.

 The love of making models rolled into making several puppets.
-My best was of Ned Kelly, and I took him to school in Grade 2.
-I remember feeling deeply self-conscious.
+My best was of Ned Kelly.
 Ned, unlike the models with their instruction booklets, was the first piece of me outside of myself.
-I showed it to Miss Johnson, who mumbled to the librarian standing next to her, that I "wasn't like the others.”
+I took him to school in Grade 2.
+Brimming with self-consciousness, I showed Miss Johnson, who mumbled to the librarian standing next to her, that I "wasn't like the others.”
 She meant it as a compliment, I think.
-It was the only constructive comment I ever remember hearing from a teacher.
-I grew 6 feet that day but shrunk 4 the next when I was again picked last for cricket.
+It was the only constructive comment I remember hearing from a teacher.
+I grew 6 feet that day, but shrunk 4 the next when I was again picked last for cricket.

 The primary school years ticked along, and part two of my mandatory institutionalisation was following in their footsteps and going to St Bernard’s all-boys secondary.
 It was run by a medieval species called Christian Brothers.
-They were a deeply joyless bunch, and their hobbies included picking a student each day to take out their regret on.
-I was horrified, not just by these uptight characters, but for the ghastly absence of girls.
+They were a joyless bunch, and their hobbies included picking a student each day to take out their regret on.
+I was horrified, not only by these floating frowns, but at the ghastly absence of girls.
 I liked girls even when I was in kindergarten.

-Matty’s other best mate, Julian, who I’d been at St Augustine’s with in Prep – but left the next year – was in a different class at St Bernard’s.
+Matty’s other best mate, Julian, who I’d been at St Augustine’s with in Prep in 1980 – but left in 1981 – was in a different class at St Bernard’s.
 Jules, according to Matty, played bass guitar.
 I had no idea what a bass guitar was.

 Around the age of 15 I was looking through Shaun’s closet when I found his black electric guitar from years back.
 I’d forgotten all about it.
 I took it out of its case and lay it on the bed, truly daunted, but imaging the possibilities.
 I rang Matty.
 “I found a guitar” “Cool!” he said, “You’re in the band!”
 “What band?”
 “Our band.”